InkyZigi/defect-detection-system/README.md

 # defect-detection-system

-​	The code for Intelligent Industrial Vision System for Defect Detection.
+​	This code is for Intelligent Industrial Vision System for Defect Detection.

+## Qualification

+​	If you would like to adopt this project and then **redevelop** for yours, you are supposed to possess qualified skills by self-education or specialized courses.
+Here is a list of skills for consideration.

+1. Competent to read development documents in English;
+2. Command general knowledge about database and website;
+3. Familiar with HTML5, CSS & JavaScript;
+4. Expert at Python Web Tech (Django or Flask).

 ## References